-Ingredient Persistence: Water/Soil Persistence: Air No Data available for all ingredients No Data available for all ingredients
+Ingredient Persistence: Water/Soil Persistence: Air

+No Data available for all ingredients No Data available for all ingredients

 Bioaccumulative potential

+Ingredient Bioaccumulation

-Ingredient Bioaccumulation No Data available for all ingredients
+No Data available for all ingredients

 Mobility in soil

+Ingredient Mobility

-Ingredient Mobility No Data available for all ingredients
+No Data available for all ingredients

-SECTION 13 DISPOSAL CONSIDERATIONS
+SECTION 13 Disposal considerations

-Waste treatment methods

-- ▶ Containers may still present a chemical hazard/ danger when empty. - ▶ Return to supplier for reuse/ recycling if possible.

-Otherwise:

-- ▶ If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill. - ▶ Where possible retain label warnings and SDS and observe all notices pertaining to the product.
+Waste treatment methods Product / Packaging disposal Containers may still present a chemical hazard/ danger when empty.
+Return to supplier for reuse/ recycling if possible.
+Otherwise: If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill.
+Where possible retain label warnings and SDS and observe all notices pertaining to the product.
 Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
 Each user must refer to laws operating in their area.
 In some areas, certain wastes must be tracked.

-A Hierarchy of Controls seems to be common - the user should investigate:

-Product / Packaging disposal

-- ▶ Reduction

-- Reuse ▶ Recycling

-- ► Disposal (if all else fails)

-This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.

-- ► DO NOT allow wash water from cleaning or process equipment to enter drains. - ▶ It may be necessary to collect all wash water for treatment before disposal. - In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - ▶ Where in doubt contact the responsible authority. - Recycle wherever possible or consult manufacturer for recycling options. - Consult State Land Waste Management Authority for disposal. - ▶ Bury residue in an authorised landfill. - Recycle containers if possible, or dispose of in an authorised landfill.
+A Hierarchy of Controls seems to be common - the user should investigate: Reduction Reuse Recycling Disposal (if all else fails) This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
+D ON T allow wash water from cleaning or process equipment to enter drains.
+It may be necessary to collect all wash water for treatment before disposal.
+In all cases disposal to sever may be subject to local laws and regulations and these should be considered first.
+Where in doubt contact the responsible authority.

-SECTION 14 TRANSPORT INFORMATION
+SECTION 14 Transport information

 Labels Required

-Labolo Royalloa

 Marine Pollutant NO

 HAZCHEM Not Applicable